livdelll012/livdelll012.github.io/README.md

 <style>
   /* ============================================================

   TOKENS
-     A botanical academic palette drawn from ivy, matcha, and stone — with a dusty rose pulled directly from the regalia in the portrait.
+     A botanical academic palette.

   ============================================================ */
   :root {
     --ivy:        #263b2a;